 2Checkout is closely monitoring communication issued by all of these authorities, making sure that all transactions are compliant.

 The mass adoption of 3DS 2.0 falls under the responsibility of the card-issuing bank.
 While some banks are already supporting 3DS 2.0, others will take more time to implement the new technology depending on the country and region (local regulators can give time extensions for the PSD2 compliance, in order for banks to be well-prepared).

 If a bank is not yet compliant with 3DS2, 2Checkout will request a 3DS1 authentication request in order to process the transaction.
 If the bank doesn't have support for 3DS1 or 3DS2 in place and is still processing online transactions, this means they are not compliant with PSD2, are fully liable, and risk significant fines.

 For the time being, 3D Secure 1 will still be an available option for authentication online transactions.

 In the future, this technology will become obsolete and banks will need to adopt 3DS 2.0 to be compliant with PSD2.
 In some cases, depending on the region or country, banks will need extra time to implement the new technology.
 During this time 3DS 1.0 will continue to be provided by banks.
 As a merchant working with 2Checkout you do not need to do anything to upgrade to 3D Secure 2.

 3DS 1.0 has some disadvantages in comparison with 3DS 2.0:

 2Checkout supports both versions and will dynamically adapt for each transaction based on what the customer's bank supports, so merchants don't have to worry or make any changes to ensure compliance and the best customer experience.

 3D Secure 2.0:

-Will be introduced in Europe on September 14, 2019, mandate for all issuing banks
+Was introduced in Europe on December 31st, 2020, mandate for all issuing banks

 If an issuing bank requests SCA on a transaction and the authentication is not validated, the bank will most likely decline the authorization.